 PGY-1 Specific Advocacy Curriculum

-Noon Report is held Monday and Wednesday at both OHSU and the VAMC and lasts 60 minutes.
-The discussions are directed by the program director at the OHSU and the Medical Chief Residents at the VAMC.
+Noon Report is held Monday and Friday at both OHSU and the VAMC and lasts 45 minutes.
+The discussions are directed by the medical chief residents at both the University and the VAMC with additional insight by various faculty members.
 Residents, fellows and faculty participate in the discussion of a single patient chosen and presented by a designated resident.
 The discussions focus on the diagnostic and management issues, with an emphasis on clinical reasoning, problem solving, and formulation of clinical questions to be answered from the literature.

 In addition to the core curriculum, the noon conference series includes additional content such as a monthly interactive EKG conference, clinical problem solving challenges, Fireside chats with the Program Director, fellowship advice and much more.